Development and deployment process

 When updating any of these we need to publish a new version (tagged with a new version number) when we want to share changes.
 So before making a pull-request with changes in one of these repositories, you need to update the version number on your working branch – the location of this varies depending on the type of repository you’re working with.

-• Node repositories such as the frameworks and frontend-toolkit repos both define the version as part of their package.json manifest
+• Node repositories such as the frameworks and frontend repos both define the version as part of their package.json manifest

 • Python repositories such as the apiclient, content-loader and utils repos have an __init__.py file inside of their Python module folder which contains __version__

-Once your pull request bumping the version is merged, one of two things will happen: either
+Once your pull request bumping the version is merged:

 • A GitHub Action will run, creating a GitHub release and then publishing the package to the appropriate package repository (NPM or PyPI).
 For more information about these actions read GitHub Actions.

-Once the application has been deployed to preview, the smoke tests, functional tests and visual regression tests will be run automatically.
-After they have both passed it is ready to be viewed on preview.
+Once the application has been deployed to development, the smoke tests, functional tests and visual regression tests will be run automatically.
+After they have both passed it is ready to be viewed on development.

 Note